📊 NISM Series X-B Chapter 5 of 20 ⚖ 12 marks weightage Case-Based ✓

 BSalary from Indian company, Rental income from Chennai property, and Interest from US bank account.

-Salary from Indian company, Rental income from Chennai property, and Income from business in Singapore controlled from India.
+CSalary from Indian company, Rental income from Chennai property, and Income from business in Singapore controlled from India.

 DAll four income sources will be taxable in India.